Fiserv/Commerce-Hub/docs/Resources/API-Documents/Payments_VAS/Payment-Token.md

   - Requires the use of [Stored Credential](?path=docs/Resources/Guides/Stored-Credentials.md) (Credentials on File) in the requests.
 - **Merchant Stored:** Merchant requires a token to be stored in their software or terminal for subsequent transaction and batching.

-Merchants using multiple tokenization services, `tokenProvider` is a required field.

 ---

 ## Tokens Request

-The merchant can initiate token request in order to generate the token for the cardnumber on the first transaction and save it in the database to use for future transactions.
+The merchant can initiate token request in order to generate a token for the payment source without authorization.

 ---

-### Minimum Requirements
+### Requirements

 <!--
 type: tab